 Students are expected to dress appropriately for school.
 Wearing clothing that is considered revealing, displays symbols or suggests, displays, or promotes drugs/alcohol, sexually explicit, discriminatory, violent, or is considered a disruption by the administration, staff, or other students in any way is strictly forbidden.
 Any clothing which may be reasonably interpreted as symbolic of gang association is prohibited.
 Specific examples of PROHIBITED CLOTHING include, but are not limited to:

 The display or use of any symbol, word(s) or “tag” which may reasonably be interpreted as symbolic of gang association is prohibited.
 Specific examples include BUT ARE NOT LIMITED TO:

 Students who are identified by the school as “at risk of gang involvement” will be placed on a far more restrictive dress code and behavior contract, and they will be referred to an on-campus gang intervention program.

 Sexual harassment is defined as making unsolicited and unwelcome written, verbal, physical and/or visual contact with sexual overtones, or continuing to express sexual interest after being informed that the interest is unwelcome if a student is comfortable stating this.
 If a student believes that he or she is being sexually harassed by another student, the first step is to tell the offending person that their actions are unwelcome if a student is comfortable stating this.
-If the action persists or if the student is not comfortable telling the harasser to stop, the student should make a formal complaint to his or her counselor or Dean.
+If the action persists or if the student is not comfortable telling the harasser to stop, the student should make a formal complaint to his or her counselor or Assistant Principal.
 If a student believes he or she is being sexually harassed by a staff member, the student should report the incident to the principal or the AP.

 Harassment based on other protected characteristics (including race, sexual orientation, national origin, religion or disability) is also prohibited and unlawful.